ABA 24th Annual Review of the Field of National Security Law

 Teaching National Security Law: Lawyers in the National Security Process

 September 28, 2013, at the University of Virginia School of Law.
 Sponsored by the ABA, CNSL, and additional institutions.
-Further information.
+Program.
+Synopsis of event.

 ABA 22nd Annual Review of the Field: National Security Law in a Changed World